bradwhitfield/docker-cert-study/ucp-installation/notes.md

 ```

 The storage driver has to be `devicemapper` in EE, apparently and "on production systems, you must use `direct-lvm` mode, which requires
-one or more dedicated block devices", but I'm not sure what `direct-lvm` is yet.
+one or more dedicated block devices".
+This means that Docker will provision drive space as it needs it on the block device, basically.
+Then you can extend the block device later.

 By default, the device driver is configured in `/etc/docker/daemon.json`, and with `devicemapper`, it would look like this.